apache/flink/docs/content/docs/concepts/glossary.md

 #### Managed State

-Managed State describes application state which has been registered with the stream processing framework.
-Apache Flink will take care of the persistence and rescaling of the managed state.
+Managed state is application state which has been registered with the stream processing framework, which will take care of the persistence and rescaling of this state.

-Managed State is represented in data structures controlled by the Flink runtime, such as internal hash tables, or RocksDB.
-Examples are “ValueState”, “ListState”, etc. Flink’s runtime encodes the states and writes them into the checkpoints.
+This type of state is represented in data structures controlled by the Flink runtime, such as internal hash tables, or RocksDB.
+Flink’s runtime encodes the states and writes them into the checkpoints.

-Keyed State and Operator State exist in two forms: managed and raw.
+[Keyed state](#keyed-state) and [operator state](#operator-state) exist in two forms: managed and [raw](#raw-state).

-#### Map State
+#### MapState<UK, UV>

+This is a type of [keyed state](#keyed-state) that keeps a list of mappings.
+You can put key-value pairs into the state and retrieve an Iterable over all currently stored mappings.
+Mappings are added using put(UK, UV) or putAll(Map<UK, UV>).
+The value associated with a key can be retrieved using get(UK).

-#### Non-keyed state
+#### Non-keyed State

 This type of state is bound to one parallel operator instance and is also called [operator state](#operator-state).

-It is also possible to work with managed state in non-keyed contexts.
-The interfaces involved are somewhat different, and since it is unusual for user-defined functions to need non-keyed state, it is not covered here.
-This feature is most often used in the implementation of sources and sinks.
+It is possible to work with [managed state](#managed-state) in non-keyed contexts but it is unusual for user-defined functions to need non-keyed state and the interfaces involved would be different.

+This feature is most often used in the implementation of [sources](#source) and [sinks](#sink).

 #### Offset

-a number identifying how far you're from the beginning of a certain information stream (e.g. when you open a file, the offset determines where you wanna start reading the file, counting from the beginning of the file itself)
+A number identifying how far you are from the beginning of a certain [DataStream](#datastream).

 #### Operator